- Keyword density represents the frequency at which your keyword appears in a piece of content.

 It’s unlikely that this simplistic look at keywords is still a Google ranking factor.
-But there’s plenty of evidence to suggest that including keywords and using natural language in your content improves rankings.
+But there’s plenty of evidence to suggest that including keywords and using natural language in your content improves SEO rankings.
 Doing so reinforces your site’s relevance for a particular term and enhances the user experience.

-Keyword density is like a topical compass.
+Keyword density is like a compass.
 Because it’s fast and objective, it keeps your content tightly focused on a few key concepts.

-It’s also an excellent metric to incorporate into your competitive analysis.
+It’s also an important SEO metric to incorporate into your competitive analysis.
 Google your intended keyword or use a tool like Clearscope.io and dig into the data behind the results that appear on Google page one.
 This includes length and type of content, number and type of inbound links and, yes, keyword density.